d2l-ai/d2l-en/chapter_introduction/index.md

-we might find ourselves in trouble when the classifier encounters an image of the *Town Musicians of Bremen*, a popular German fairy tale featuring four animals in :numref:`fig_stackedanimals`.
+we might find ourselves in trouble when the classifier encounters an image of the *Town Musicians of Bremen*, a popular German fairy tale featuring four animals (:numref:`fig_stackedanimals`).

 ![A donkey, a dog, a cat, and a rooster.](../img/stackedanimals.png) :width:`300px`
 :label:`fig_stackedanimals`

-As you can see, there is a cat in :numref:`fig_stackedanimals`, and a rooster, a dog, and a donkey, with some trees in the background.
+As you can see, the photo features a cat, a rooster, a dog, and a donkey, with some trees in the background.
-Depending on what we want to do with our model ultimately, treating this as a binary classification problem might not make a lot of sense.
+When we anticipate encountering such images, multiclass classification might not be the right problem formulation.
 Instead, we might want to give the model the option of saying the image depicts a cat, a dog, a donkey,
 *and* a rooster.